5 SEO Truths for 2025

 Making the Right Choices and Taking Action

 SEO isn’t just about inserting keywords.
 It includes your site performing well with content contributing to your Expertise, Authority, and Trust factors.
-Many great resources online guide site owners on the reality of what is required to succeed — here is the list I rely on.
+Many great resources online guide site owners on the reality of what is required to succeed—here is the list I rely on.

 Unfortunately, many ignore this reality, and I can understand why.
 At that same time, you cannot assume that you can tweak this, do a little of that, or throw some keywords here or there and get those results.
-Many prefer not to spend the necessary time or money and believe rankings will eventually happen anyway.
+Many prefer not to spend the necessary time or money and believe that somehow, rankings will eventually happen anyway.

 That.
 Won’t.
 Happen.